YunHsiao/Crysknife/Documents/iteration.rst

 which is critical for a smooth deployment experience.

 Finally, when the porting is done, the same process still applies **anywhere anytime** changes are made.
-Say we just fixed a rare corner case found in internal repo, to properly commit the source patch changes:
+Say we just fixed a rare corner case found in internal repo, to properly commit the changes, follow these steps:

 .. code-block:: bash